IronMax03/Better_Debugging/README.md

 ## How to use it

+1. Download the project.

+2. From .../Better_Debugging/scr and execute `g++ g++ -c Better_Debugging.cpp  -o Better_Debugging.o `(this project also should work using **clang++** but keep in mind it is tested whith **GCC**).

-1. Include `Better_Debugging.hpp` in your project.
+2. Include `Better_Debugging.hpp` in your project.

-2. Enable debugging mode by adding `#define DEBUG_MODE` before the include statement.
+3. Enable debugging mode by adding `#define DEBUG_MODE` before the include statement.
 This activates the debugging functionality.
 If omitted, the library will gracefully deactivate debugging without affecting your code.

 ### For example: